zeldatran87/secured-finance-docs/README.md

 ## Financial Transactions

 You can do the following traditional financial transactions with various formats.
-List of formats and examples is shown below.
+A list of formats and examples is shown below.
 We can also create innovative structured products by combining these plain-vanilla transactions.

 - Loan (FIL loan backed by ETH) <---- HackFS primary focus
 - Deposit (FIL deposit to earn interest)